 Kam is an accredited Advanced Immigration and Asylum Caseworker and Supervisor

 Kam is a solicitor and is accredited by the Law Society as an Advanced Immigration and Asylum Caseworker and Supervisor.
 She has delivered training for candidates taking the Law Society Immigration and Asylum Accreditation exams, since 2015.
 She was, for 4 years, the Law Society’s Chief Assessor of the Immigration and Asylum Accreditation.
-She is now a member of the Law Society’s Immigration Law Committee, which has a advisory and oversight role with respect to the Immigration and Asylum Accreditation.
+She is now a member of the Law Society’s Immigration Law Committee, which has an advisory and oversight role with respect to Immigration and Asylum Accreditation.

 Kam is an Independent Funding and Costs Adjudicator for the Ministry of Justice, deciding Legal Aid funding and costs appeals.